Bishop Paul Leeland

 Bishop Paul L. Leeland is a retired Bishop in The United Methodist Church.
 He was elected to the episcopacy in 2008 by the Southeastern Jurisdiction and retired in 2021.

-Bishop Leeland is originally from North Carolina and a graduate of North Carolina Wesleyan, Duke Divinity School, and North Carolina State University.
+Bishop Leeland is originally from Washington, D.C. and a graduate of North Carolina Wesleyan, Duke Divinity School, and North Carolina State University.

 Upon his election to the episcopacy in 2008, he was assigned to the Alabama-West Florida Conference for eight years.
 Later, he was assigned as the Resident Bishop of the Western North Carolina Conference of The United Methodist Church in July 2016.
 He began his duties on September 1, 2016.